 OLS 159 Introduction to Acting • 2 Cr.

 Introduces the basic techniques and tools used by the actor.
-Moving from improvisation to scene work, students learn warm ups, theatre games, vocal physical and emotional awareness, listening skills, and beginning textual analysis using objectives, obstacles and tactics.
-Prerequisite: Entrance to the program.
+Moving from improvisation to scene work, students learn warm ups, theater games, vocal physical and emotional awareness, listening skills, and beginning textual analysis using objectives, obstacles and tactics.
+Prerequisite: Acceptance into the program.

 After completing this class, students should be able to: